 Like in the first scene in the cell, there is the odd feeling that Casey is not present at all, as if an invisible barrier has sprung up between her and the world.
 Dennis does not seem to have noticed her at all, and now there are more important things on his mind:

 Why is Casey so paralysed in the car?
 Her mild panic attack is a harbinger of later behaviour: her shaking before the first flashback, and the total breakdown after the fifth flashback, which reveals the child abuse by her uncle.
 In that flashback, after her uncle has snatched the weapon away from the 5-year-old Casey, who was pointing it at him, the child stands shaking with fear.
 Her uncle says: “Could have killed me.”
 Possibly he has managed to drill a terrible sense of guilt over this incident into the child, enabling him to maintain a hold over her as her later guardian.
-Anyway, there is a clear parallel between the abusers on these two time planes, and also between her frozen behaviour in these two incarnations…
+Anyway, there is a clear parallel between the abusers on these two time planes (see here for a subtle instance), and also between her frozen behaviour in these two incarnations…

 The deer scene contains one of Split‘s few instances of non-diegetic music from an external source, the mournful “Tribunale” by Ennio Morricone, originally composed for The Murri Affair (Mauro Bolognini, 1974).
 Within a paradoxical framework of a beautiful autumnal landscape it drives home a bleak world view of predators and death.
 Her father says: “The thrill, Casey, is about whether you can or can’t outsmart this animal.”
 The scene illuminates Casey’s two conflicting tendencies: using her intelligence to outwit The Horde, or just give in to a feeling of inevitable doom, made emblematic by the fallen animal.
 (It is telling that Marcia’s “we can win” is immediately parried, as if an automatic response, by Casey’s “he’ll hurt us”.)